CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

 + Got an OpenWeather API key
 + Updated Bot Framework Composer
 + Created a bot
-+ Created a bot and customize the "welcome" dialog flow
++ Created a bot and customized the "welcome" dialog flow
 + Tested the bot
 + Added a dialog to get the weather
 + Added a dialog